The innovation turning desert sand into farmland

 Yet for many, this might be the future of farming.
 Increased drought, deforestation and intensive farming methods are turning an area half the size of Britain into desert each year.

-According to the United Nations Convention to Combat Climate Change, by 2045, 135 million people could lose their homes and livelihoods to desertification.
+According to the United Nations, by 2030, 135 million people could lose their homes and livelihoods to desertification.

 That raises the challenge of how to grow food in increasingly hostile conditions, but one scientist has come up with an innovation that could turn those deserts green again.